 MSpace is the University of Manitoba’s repository for scholarly works.
-It is maintained and supported by members of Research Services and Digital Strategies (RSDS), and Systems units of Libraries.
+It is maintained by Libraries staff in System and Research Services and Digital Strategies units and adheres to internal governance including content and repository (MSpace) policy.
 This repository fulfills the infrastructure requirements of research-intensive organizations in Canada in support of the Canadian Tri-Agency’s open access and data management policies.
-Consequently, as part of institutional obligation, the funder metadata is to maximize reporting and discovery to the national funder.
-The scholarly works that are permitted to be deposited in MSpace are governed by a content policy for this and other repositories overseen by University of Manitoba Libraries (UML).
+As part of institutional obligation, the funder metadata is to maximize reporting and discovery to the national funder.

 DSpace by Lyrasis is the software platform that serves as the foundation for MSpace.
 It is an open-source platform that some Canadian research-intensive universities utilize in providing an institutional repository.
 University of Manitoba Libraries is listed as a bronze level member.

-Under the expectations and obligations of support, Libraries endeavors to ensure that MSpace is compliant with national and international standards and regulations to enhance discovery and access to all works deposited in the repository to both the public and the scholarly community.
-Depositors should understand that MSpace exposes its metadata to search engines and aggregators as part of discovery in the larger information ecosystem.
-Such aggregators, engines and indexers include Google Scholar, OpenAIRE, Canada Research, Library and Archives Canada among many others.
-As part of the deposit process, depositors are asked to sign a distribution license, which affirms this understanding.
+Libraries endeavors to ensure that MSpace is compliant with national and international standards and regulations to enhance discovery and access to all works deposited in the repository to both the public and the scholarly community.

 The University of Manitoba Libraries negotiates license/subscription contracts with commercial publishers.
 As publishers continue to introduce and/or establish new license arrangements to meet open mandates, many types of “Publish and 2 Read” or Transformative Agreement models are emerging.
 Depending on the type of license and/or what is negotiated, an option to enable auto-deposit may be included.
 The deposit is a direct exchange between the publisher and MSpace by way of a transfer protocol overseen by University of Manitoba Libraries technical staff.
 The timing of availability in the receiving repository is dependent on a few factors: (i) supply-side: transfer of the item from the publisher is usually on a schedule, and the frequency varies from provider to provider; (ii) receiver-side: once received by MSpace technical staff, there may be processing steps that will influence the availability date of the item in the repository.